bwalker1/ModularityBP_Cpp/docs/index.rst

 Download and Installation:
 ____________________________

-The *multimodbp* module is hosted on `PyPi <https://pypi.python.org/pypi/modbp>`_.
+The *modbp* module is hosted on `PyPi <https://pypi.python.org/pypi/modbp>`_.
 The easiest way to install is \
 via the pip command::

    pip install modbp

-For installation from source, the latest version of champ can be downloaded from GitHub\:
+For installation from source, the latest version of modbp can be downloaded from GitHub\:

    `Multimodbp Github <https://github.com/bwalker1/ModularityBP_Cpp>`_